-Redefining Business "Culture": How Cultural Expectations Affect Global Economies
+Redefining Business "Culture":

+How Cultural Expectations Affect Global Economies

 Tn the 1960s, Clark Kerr, an Econom-Lics professor at the University of California, Berkeley, popularized his theory of Convergence.
-Kerr proposed that as nations undergo industrialization, they become more alike socio-economically, However, Convergence doesn't capture the depth of microeconomic paradigms throughout the many regions of the world.
+Kerr proposed that as nations undergo industrialization, they become more alike socio-economically, "converging" to a greater global identity. been widely debated.
+Some speculate that However, Convergence doesn't capture the depth of microeconomic paradigms throughout the many regions of the world.
 While the theory can illustrate macroeconomic commonalities, it fails to capture the microcosms of "Business Culture," or more precisely, how cultures affect microeconomic transactions, and thereby economic development.

 Recently, Gerard Roland and Yuri Gorodnichenko, fellow Berkeley Economics professors, proposed a way to observe the impact of cultural differences on economic transactions by studying the interactions of global economies.
 However, despite this being an implicitly accepted truth, systematic evidence of this relationship is still not definite.
 This led Roland and Gorodnichenko to pioneer an investigation into the effects of cultural distance on market integration and business transactions.
-They define cultural distance as "the extent to which shared values and norms differ across economic agents on the organization of firms across borders,"--the precursor to globalization and international sourcing.
+They define cultural distance as "the extent to which shared values and norms differ across economic agents on the organization of firms across borders,"-the precursor to globalization and international sourcing.
 Though this topic has some intrinsic ambiguity, by observing the behavior of multinational firms, it appears that Kerr's Convergence theory is not universally applicable; specifically, certain unique international cultures are able to avoid this global-melting-pot phenomenon.